-Django Stars was contracted for front-end mobile development.
-The application allowed doctors to collaborate and easily locate patient information.
+Django Stars provided front-end mobile development for a mobile app that helped doctors collaborate and easily locate patient information.

 Please describe your organization.

 We are creating mobile apps to help doctors in acute care settings collaborate with one another.
 Our app helps doctors in an intensive care unit discuss patient notes, assign and delegate tasks, so it's kind of like a to-do list, and basically it does this in a secure, HIPAA [Health Insurance Portability and Accountability Act]-compliant environment.
 In a nutshell, that's kind of what we do.

 I am director of product.
 We're small right now, it's just us three co-founders.
 I'm doing pretty much all of the technical and the design work, and my other co-founders are doing more of the business development stuff.
 One of the co-founders is actually a practicing physician, so he's got limited time to spare.
 I'm mostly doing the product design and technology work.